Everything You Need to Know About Leather Watch Straps

 4. Rally-Style Leather Watch Straps

-This is a popular style of watch strap that features three or four loops around the circumference, creating a unique visual effect.
+Rally leather straps feature three or four loops, creating a unique visual effect.
 The added loops make these straps particularly suitable for racing and rally-style watches.

 5. Perforated Leather Watch Straps